pgalko/BambooAI/README.md

 - Be sure to monitor your token usage, as each execution of BambooAI uses an average of 400-600 tokens.
 At the time of writing, the cost per 1K tokens is $0.03 USD for GPT-4 and $0.002 USD for GPT-3.5-turbo.
 It's important to keep these costs in mind when using the library, particularly when using the more expensive models.
 - Currently the project consists of 126 lines of code, 49 lines of comments and 20 blanks.

+## Contributing

+Contributions are welcome, please free to open a pull request.

+## ToDo

+- Introduce memory limits.
+A method for users to control the number of conversation pairs retained in memory and sent to the LLM during each iteration.
+- Ongoing work on optimizing the prompts and sanitization of the outputs.
+- Add abbility to inspect the LLM generated code before execution.
+- Add support for aditional LLMs.